-Today we shall focus on Money Markets Funds in Kenya.
+Today we shall focus on the best Money Markets Funds in Kenya.
 Which mainly invests in short-term debt securities with high credit quality such as treasury bills and commercial paper.

-First, we shall begin by explaining to you what money market funds in Kenya are as well as include the best performing money market fund in Kenya list.
+First, we shall begin by explaining to you what money market funds in Kenya are as well as include the best performing money market fund in Kenya.

 - Zimele Market Fund

 - Sanlam Money Market Fund